 REENTRY LEGAL SERVICES (RELESE)

 Created in partnership with then-Newark Mayor Cory Booker’s office, ReLeSe helps Essex County residents with criminal records address the civil legal barriers that serve as obstacles to their successful community reintegration.
-ReLeSe targets the areas of greatest need among the reentry population, and in addition to referring clients to the Child Support Program, ReLeSe coordinates a Driver’s License Clinic and a Criminal Record Expungement Clinic.
+ReLeSe targets the areas of greatest need among the reentry population, and in addition to referring clients to the Child Support Program, ReLeSe coordinates a Criminal Record Expungement Clinic.
 Find out more.

 Advocating for Veterans